AntoinePassemiers/Neuhon/README.md

 ### Algorithm design

 0) Pre-processing : Averaging the channels, downsampling
+1) Overlaying data samples from chunks that are contiguous
-1) Spectral density estimation with Lomb-Scargle method
+2) Spectral density estimation with Lomb-Scargle method
-2) Reshaping the Lomb-Scargle periodogram into a chromatic vector (12 elements)
+3) Reshaping the Lomb-Scargle periodogram into a chromatic vector (12 elements)
-3) Computing the correlation between chromatic vectors and custom tone profiles
+4) Computing the correlation between chromatic vectors and custom tone profiles
-4) Taking the tone profile that maximizes the Pearson correlation coefficient
+5) Taking the tone profile that maximizes the Pearson correlation coefficient
-5) Combine local predictions using Markov chains
+6) Combine local predictions using Markov chains

 ### TODO